-The UK NSC policy on Thyroid disease screening in adults
+The UK NSC recommendation on Thyroid disease screening in adults

 |Last review completed

 |Next review due in

 A national screening programme to prevent thyroid disease in adults is not recommended.
 Tests measuring thyroid hormone levels are available.
 Treatment of people who are ill because of thyroid disease is recommended within the NHS.

 Thyroid disease is a medical condition impairing the function of the thyroid.

 Hyperthyroidism, also known as thyrotoxicosis or overactive thyroid, is a condition that occurs when there is too much thyroid hormone in the body.
 The condition is more common in women than men.

 Hypothyroidism describes the general effects of a severely underactive thyroid gland, where not enough hormones are produced to keep the body functioning properly.

 » Read more about overactive thyroid on NHS Choices